RealityRipple/php-bitcoin-signature-routines/README.md

 # php-bitcoin-signature-routines

-PHP routines for verifying Bitcoin signatures.
+PHP routines for verifying Cryptocurrency signatures.
 Requires PHP 5.3.2 with either GMP or BC Math.

-At present, Bitcoin, Bitcoin Gold, and Zcash Base56 addresses are supported.
+At present, Bitcoin, Bitcoin Gold, and Zcash Base58 addresses are supported.
 Other addresses of the same format can be added through the addrInfo function fairly easily.

 The isMessageSignatureValid function now returns a string with results rather than throwing errors.
 Possible results are:
   * `Valid` The Address matches the Message and Signature.